cakephp/docs/en/appendices/new-features-in-cakephp-2-0.rst

 ------------

 :php:class:`CakeResponse` is a new class introduced in 2.0.
-It encapsulates commonly used method and properties in the HTTP response your application generates.
+It encapsulates commonly used methods and properties in the HTTP response your application generates.
 It consolidates several features in CakePHP.
 Read more about :php:class:`CakeResponse`.